Teach by recording

 Best practices for teaching by recording

-• ⚠️ Don't record sensitive screens like CAPTCHAs or passwords — when a step like that is truly needed, pause there, use Alt+I to say "user logs in here", and skip the actual input.
+- ⚠️ Don't record sensitive screens like CAPTCHAs or passwords — when a step like that is truly needed, pause there, add a text annotation such as "user logs in here", and skip the actual input.

 Next